oneLphil/Unslack/deliverables/iteration-02-review.md

 After the meeting, we completed the main features for both the server and extension.
 In the next deliverable, we need to focus on how they will communicate - in particular we need to focus on the format and content of the messages sent.
 We also need to fully develop the remaining components of the UI.

 #### Process:
 In-person meetings are more productive, and we should plan on meeting in person more frequently.
 We have also lost contact with one of our team members (Omid) and are uncertain if he still intends to contribute to this project.
+We are moving forward with the assumption that he has either dropped the course or has no intention of contributing further.